• Ingredient Transparency

 ExcipientDisintegrantTablets

-Common filler/diluent that improves tablet compression and hardness; sometimes used in capsules for flow.
+Common filler and diluent that improves tablet compression and hardness.
+Sometimes used in capsules for flow.

 ExcipientDiluentTabletsCapsules

-Simple sugar used as a bulking/sweetening agent and flavour carrier in powders and chewables.
+Simple sugar used as a bulking agent, sweetener and flavour carrier in powders and chewables.

 ExcipientSweetenerPowdersLozengesGummies